About the RYHA

 Vacant South Hams DC

 Elections for Mooring Holder representatives are held every three years and requests for nominations are advertised.
-The next elections are due in February 2021, due to the Coronavirus lockdown rules the election has been postponed.
+The next elections are due in February 2024.
 The RYA and Council representatives are nominated by the organisations they represent.
-A nomination form can be found in the General Information section below or from the Harbour Office.

 The RYHA members and staff strive to provide a friendly and efficient service.
 However sometimes we don’t get it quite right.
 If you feel that we haven’t met these standards please use the form that is in the general information section to raise a complaint.